japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 needsUnsafeRowConversion: Boolean
 ----

-NOTE: `needsUnsafeRowConversion` is part of spark-sql-ColumnarBatchScan.md#needsUnsafeRowConversion[ColumnarBatchScan Contract] to control the name of the variable for an input row while spark-sql-CodegenSupport.md#consume[generating the Java source code to consume generated columns or row from a physical operator].

 `needsUnsafeRowConversion` is enabled (i.e. `true`) when the following conditions all hold:

 . spark-sql-BaseRelation-HadoopFsRelation.md#fileFormat[FileFormat] of the <<relation, HadoopFsRelation>> is spark-sql-ParquetFileFormat.md[ParquetFileFormat]